CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Sunit Patel - CenturyLink, Inc.

 I also think that we can get better returns on the investment, given the scale and the combined reach of the network that we have.
-We are closer to more customers as a combined company, from a physical reach perspective, than we are a standalone companies.
+We are closer to more customers as a combined company, from a physical reach perspective, than we are as standalone companies.

 Philip A. Cusick - JPMorgan Securities LLC